libxzr/KonaBess/README.md

 # KonaBess

 [中文版](https://github.com/xzr467706992/KonaBess/blob/master/README_zh-CN.md)
+### Support list
+* Snapdragon 8Gen1 (possible)
+* Snapdragon 888
+* Snapdragon 865
+* Snapdragon 855
+* Snapdragon 780G
+* Snapdragon 778G
+* Snapdragon 765
+* Snapdragon 750
+* Snapdragon 690

 ### What is this?

-- A simple app that can custom GPU frequency and voltage tables without recompiling the kernel, compatible for Snapdragon 865 series, 855 series, 888, 765 series, 750 / 690 series and 780G.
+- A simple app that can custom GPU frequency and voltage tables without recompiling the kernel

 ### How it works?